intel-analytics/ipex-llm/README.md

      .map(lambda image_label: decode_to_ndarrays(image_label))

    #TFDataset represents a distributed set of elements,
-   #in which each element contains one or more Tensorflow Tensor objects.
+   #in which each element contains one or more TensorFlow Tensor objects.
    dataset = TFDataset.from_rdd(train_rdd,
                                 names=["features", "labels"],
                                 shapes=[[28, 28, 1], [1]],